 The Lexington New York City itself is a work of art, melding high-end architectural design with chic, historic accents to maximize style and comfort.
 Rows of winged lions decorate the building’s façade and terracotta figures flank the Lexington Avenue entrance, reminiscent of those adorning Notre Dame.
-The spacious marble-floored lobby features sky-scraping pillars and plush décor echoing the glamour and sophisticated style of the 1920s, while the hotel’s hallways present Soho-style black and white prints of the city’s most notable landmarks.
+The spacious marble-floored living room features sky-scraping pillars and plush décor echoing the glamour and sophisticated style of the 1920s, while the hotel’s hallways present Soho-style black and white prints of the city’s most notable landmarks.

 The Lexington NYC is complemented by a distinctive art collection commissioned by art aficionado and industry expert, Paige Powell.
 The collection is intended for the discerning eye of the luxury business and leisure traveler with a taste and appreciation for works that reflect the property’s rich history and New York-centric music and entertainment tradition.